2001–02 Pittsburgh Penguins season

 The 2001–02 Pittsburgh Penguins season was the team's 35th year in the National Hockey League (NHL).
-The Penguins finished the year with a sub-.500 points percentage and failed to qualify for the playoffs, both for the first time since 1989–90.
+The Penguins finished the year with a sub-.500 points percentage and failed to qualify for the playoffs, both for the first time since the 1989–90 season.
 This was the Penguins' last season with the "RoboPenguin" logo introduced during the 1992–93 Pittsburgh Penguins season.
 The Penguins reverted to using their original skating penguin logo afterwards.

 Off-season

-On July 11, 2001, the Penguins shipped star right winger Jaromir Jagr, along with journeyman defenseman Frantisek Kucera, off to play for the Washington Capitals.
+On July 11, 2001, the Penguins shipped star right winger and team captain Jaromir Jagr, along with journeyman defenseman Frantisek Kucera, off to play for the Washington Capitals.
 In return, the Penguins received Kris Beech, Michal Sivek, Ross Lupaschuk, and future considerations.
+Team owner and franchise player Mario Lemieux, who returned from retirement in the middle of last season, regained the captaincy he once held before retiring in.
 The New York Rangers also made an offer for Jagr, consisting of Kim Johnsson and Mike York.
 The Rangers maintain that Patrick traded Jagr to the Capitals because he was angry with their general manager, Glen Sather.
 The trade still ranks as the fifth-worst trade in team history.